 In the last decade or so, we’ve gotten to, how can we reach a customer in the next 10 minutes?
 In the next five minutes?
 With predictive modeling that’s taking place, what I often see is that it’s almost like how can we future predict what you’re about to do?
 And so, in order to do that, you ultimately have to understand the past, and understand behaviors of how journeys have happened, to be able to predict that future.

 John Riewerts (46:20):

 So, what I see in the future is even more data, no shortage of that.
-But that data is driven by more, and more, and more event based approaches.
-So, as opposed to us deciding, “Hey, I want to target this large scale audience.”
+But that data is driven by more, and more, and more event-based approaches.
+So, as opposed to us deciding, “Hey, I want to target this large-scale audience.”
 It is continually, and this is not necessarily something brand new, because it’s been happening for at least half a decade.
 But, how do I take events that are happening, that I can glean to, and predictively model where we could potentially help consumers make decisions.

 John Riewerts (47:07):

 And this, I mentioned a lot of marketing use cases.
 But I think that this is across all sorts of industries.
 I mean, hey, look at SpaceX with the rockets that have been launched.
 I mean, the amount of modeling that has to take place, to be able to predict just in time events as they’re happening, as a rocket is being launched, or as it’s coming down, being able to predict that just in time, requires that historical knowledge, to be able to drive a future action, or direction, whether it be for a rocket, whether it be in the automotive industry, healthcare industry.
 I mean, look at what we’re dealing with COVID.
-I mean, we are constantly trying to take in data at real time.
+I mean, we are constantly trying to take in data in real-time.